odoo/documentation/db_management/db_online.rst

 First, make sure to be connected to the database you want to upgrade and access the `database management page <https://www.odoo.com/my/databases>`__.

+.. note:: You have to have an active session with access to the Settings app
+    in the database you want to upgrade for the button to be visible.

 On the line of the database you want to upgrade, click on the "Cog" menu.
 If an newer version of Odoo is available, you will see an 'Upgrade' button.